BURSTS OF SNOW & WIND THROUGH THIS AFTERNOON

 WIND FORECAST:

-TODAY: Snow and wind.
-Afternoon snow squalls possible.
+AFTERNOON: Snow and wind.
+Snow squalls possible.
 Blowing and drifting.
+Falling temps.
 HIGH: 29

 THURSDAY: Cloudy and colder.
 A few snow showers, especially in Door County.
 HIGH: 18 LOW: -1

 SATURDAY: Clouds thicken.
 Milder, but turning breezy.
-Late flakes.
-HIGH: 29 LOW: 9
+Late flakes/drizzle.
+HIGH: 29 LOW: 10

-SUNDAY: Sunny, but colder and blustery.
+SUNDAY: Partly cloudy, colder and blustery.
 Harsh wind chills at NIGHT.
-HIGH: 12 LOW: -12
+HIGH: 15 LOW: -18

 Copyright 2022 WBAY.
 All rights reserved.